ranjitdeshpande/debian-tru64/README.md

 Switched target to /usr/debian since final packages will all look for files in their final resting place.
 This is true even while building packages.

+### March 19th 2018

+Lots of small things got missed in checkins so the re-build was a good excercise to fix these bugs.

+### March 31st 2018

+Everything now builds.
+Removed cmake since it is not needed for this phase.
+Docbook files installed locally.
+Mostly complete but everything builds.